 - Q: If this is my second major which requirements do I have to complete for my CE degree? - A: You must complete your ECE, Other Engineering, Programming, Q, N, and Ethics requirements.
 You do not need to fulfill ECE's writing intensive, H/S, or Breadth and Depth requirements. - Q: How do I count Business courses offered in the Applied Mathematics and Statistics Department? - A: Count these courses as electives.
 Please note: these courses CANNOT be counted as "other engineering" courses. - Q: Can I use an ECE cross-listed course as "Other Engineering"? - A: No, ECE (520) courses cross-listed in other departments cannot be counted as "other engineering". - Q: How do I get a senior design project?
-And is it necessary that the project be done in the ECE department and/or under the guidance of an ECE faculty member? - A: In order to get a senior design project, you must find a subject for your project and a faculty member willing to supervise you.
-As both subject matter and faculty sponsorship (not necessarily by an ECE faculty member) of senior design projects must be approved by your faculty advisor, you must discuss your plan with your advisor prior to undertaking the project. - Q: How can I get Gateway Computing waived? - A: You must earn a 5 on the AP exam or a 6 & 7 on the IB Computer Science exam.
+And is it necessary that the project be done in the ECE department and/or under the guidance of an ECE faculty member? - A: All seniors must take both sections of Senior Design (520.498/499) with Professor Lucas Buccafusca - How can I get Gateway Computing waived? - You must earn a 5 on the AP exam or a 6 & 7 on the IB Computer Science exam.
 ECE students are required to complete Intermediate Programming, so this will only waive the pre-req., not the programming requirement.